ilg-physics-ucsb/remoteLabs/3D-Prints/ReadMe.md

 			i.
 Name Format: Old Files
 			ii.
 Contains old Fusion 360 files
 		d.
 Photos for each part sub directory with matching name
+			i.
+Each photo includes the Fusion 360 outline to show all 'Components'
 		e.
 Include videos and photos of the lab set up as a whole
 	2. General Files
 		a.
 All files not associated with a specific lab (files used across labs)